 5. Understand (deeply) how your SaaS compares with competitors

-A practical way to find out how your product compares with competitors is by checking reviews and alternative blog posts for your SaaS product.
+A practical way to discover how your product compares with competitors is by checking reviews and alternative blog posts for your SaaS product.

-To get started, enter your SaaS product name on a search engine, then type in “alternatives” [SaaS product name + alternatives].
+Enter your SaaS product name on a search engine to get started, then type in “alternatives” [SaaS product name + alternatives].

 For example, searching for HubSpot alternatives on Google Search, here’s what pops up: